Smart mirrors just make you hate yourself

 But that vision doesn't really translate in LG's device.
 One feature, for instance, creates a heat map overlay on your clothes to show where they might be tight.
 In a medium-size shirt, the heat map lit up red regions on my belly and love handles.
 Embarrassing, but honestly not unexpected.
 The solution?
 Move up to a large.
 OK, I do this in stores all the time.
 I don't need a smart mirror to tell me how to find a properly sized shirt.

 The problem is, changing size isn't actually the only solution -- or often the best -- for poorly fitting clothes.
-Finding the right cut for you body shape is much more important.
-And LG's smart mirror pays no discernible attention to style or cut (other than shortening or lengthening pant legs.
+Finding the right cut for your body shape is much more important.
+And LG's smart mirror pays no discernible attention to style or cut, other than shortening or lengthening pant legs.
 The result is yet another smart mirror that feels less empowering and more embarrassing.

 I know this device is an early prototype -- the kind of forward-looking tech that might not find its way into your house anytime soon.
 And I know it's showing the potential to put power in the hands of users, regardless of body type.
 But right now, mirrors like LG's aren't working for me.